 Computer Lab, Room 311

-Required Skills: The ability to read and comprehend English well and the skills acquired in the PC Basics class.
+Required Skills: The ability to read and comprehend English well.

 You will learn to: